HEO-Systems/Launch101/README.md

 2. Run the setup file.
 3. Run Launch101.

-## Contributing

-We welcome contributions from the community!
-If you encounter any issues, have ideas for improvements, or would like to contribute code, please open an issue or create a pull request.

 ## Issue Reporting

 If you come across any problems or have suggestions for enhancements, please open an issue on the [GitHub issues page](https://github.com/HEO-Systems/Launch101/issues).
 Provide detailed information about the issue or your suggestion to help us understand and address it more effectively.